hjwp/Book-TDD-Web-Dev-Python/workshops/intermediate_workshop_notes.md

-# The pitfalls of mocking
+# The pitfalls of mocking: debugging challenge!

 git checkout intermediate-workshop-part3